markstownsend/ghost-builder/README.md

 # ghost-builder
-Repo for building my ghost driven github hosted blog
+Repo for building my ghost driven, github hosted blog.

+There are a couple of post-Buster steps to clean up some of the output from that program.

 * Switch in to Ghost directory using node command prompt and start ghost using